-Jasmin commenced practicing as a lawyer at Johnston Withers in 2019, after completing her GDLP placement and working here as a clerk in 2018.
+Jasmin commenced practicing as a lawyer at Johnston Withers in 2019, after completing her Graduate Diploma in Legal Practice (GDLP) placement and working here as a clerk in 2018.

-Jasmin is interested primarily in employment law and Aboriginal law.
-Coming from a union background and being passionate about social justice, Jasmin wants to use her position and knowledge of the law to ensure that those in need are able to access legal advice and representation.
+Coming from a union background and being passionate about social justice, Jasmin decided to become a lawyer so that she could assist those in need to access legal advice and representation.
 Jasmin approaches her work with empathy, attention to detail, and critical thinking.

-Jasmin has volunteered for several non-government organisations in both the legal and education fields, including Aboriginal Legal Rights Movement Inc., The Smith Family and the Australian Refugee Association.
+Jasmin volunteered for several non-government organisations in the legal and education fields, including Aboriginal Legal Rights Movement Inc., The Smith Family and the Australian Refugee Association, prior to joining Johnston Withers.

-Outside of work, Jasmin enjoys exercising, travelling, cooking and spending time outdoors.
+Outside of work, Jasmin enjoys exercising, cooking and spending time outdoors.

 - 2019 Admission to the Supreme Court of South Australia